-One of the main reasons Japanese Gel came about, and most importantly became so popular is because of its versatility to create nail art with it.
+One of the main reasons Japanese gel came about and, most importantly, became so popular is its versatility in creating nail art with it.

-So much of the Japanese Gel Nail popularity has to do with nail art styles and there is definitely a style for everyone’s taste.
+So much of Japanese gel nail popularity has to do with nail art styles, and there is a style for everyone’s taste.

-Do you like nuance elegance, embedded designs, or just all out 3D?
-In today’s video we’ll be going over the 3 most popular nail art styles when using Japanese Gel.
+Do you like nuance, elegance, embedded designs, or all-out 3D?
+Today we’ll be going over the three most popular nail art styles when using Japanese gel.

-But either way Japanese gel stuck, especially with me, as their formulas also have great adhesion to the natural nails, and enhance the overall look of the natura nails.
+But either way, Japanese gel stuck, especially with me, as their formulas also have excellent adhesion to the natural nails and enhance the overall look of the natural nails.

 Just one more thing before we dive in…

-You’ll notice while trying to paint a whole nail with a 3 star texture you’ll be a little slower at doing so since it does not have the same buttery consistency as a 1 or 2 star.
-A 1 star is the most sheer, and 2 star gels are of medium opacity.
+While trying to paint a whole nail with a 3-star texture, you’ll notice that you’ll be a little slower at doing so since it does not have the same buttery consistency as a one or 2-star.
+A 1-star is the sheerest, and 2-star gels are of medium opacity.

-All Japanese gel brands I’ve worked with detail the opacity level of the color either on their catalog or jars, so pay close attention when choosing and buying your colors.
+All Japanese gel brands I’ve worked with indicate the opacity level of the color on the catalog or jars.
+Pay close attention when choosing and buying your colors.

-But today we will specifically be focusing on the art success of Japanese Gel, so let’s begin with the first popular style.
+But today, we will specifically focus on Japanese gel’s art success, so let’s begin with the first popular style.

 According to my search query on Google, nuance is a subtle difference in or shade of meaning, expression, or sound.
-And similar word expressions are shading or gradation.
+Similar to word expressions are shading or gradation.

-And I want to say that gradation (or what we so often call an “ombre” effect is where nuance nail evolved from.
-After gradation, I think marbling was the next stage, before ending up here with nuance art.
+I want to say that gradation (or what we so often call an “ombre” effect is where the nuance nail evolved from.
+After gradation, I think marbling was the next stage before ending up here with nuanced art.

-If you’ve taken any of my Japanese Gel Nail Certifications, all of them have a gradation lesson.
-You see, knowing how to fade lines while creating gradients ensures your possibility of creating nail art is endless!
+If you’ve taken any of my Japanese Gel Nail Certifications, they all have a gradation lesson.
+Knowing how to fade lines while creating gradients ensures your possibility of creating nail art is endless!

 “To fix (an object) firmly and deeply in a surrounding mass

 The ultimate queen of these styles is Ageha.
-The girl is amazingly talented, and if you’ve followed this channel for a while now you know I had the opportunity to take a class with her here in the states.
-She now has her own product line and her products are literally crafted for techs wanting these types of art styles.
+The girl is amazingly talented, and if you’ve followed this channel for a while now, you know I had the opportunity to take a class with her here in the states.
+She now has her product line, and her products are crafted for techs wanting these types of art styles.

 So one of my favorite looks ever created by a Japanese Gel Nail instructor was the wool effect.

 Embedding can also consist of curing layers in between to get a dimensional look.
-This is kind of basic, but take for example the tortoise design.
-The best ones have one or 2 cured layers in between.
+This is kind of basic but take, for example, the tortoise design.
+The best ones have one or two cured layers in between.

-The Last type of embedding, is my favorite and you can use this one in combination with any other style mentioned earlier.
+The last type of embedding is my favorite.
+You can use this one in combination with any other style mentioned earlier.

 Ready for the big reveal… stickers!

-Japanese gel nail companies craft some of the most thinnest high quality stickers, often hard to distinguish between hand painted work.
+Japanese gel nail companies craft some of the thinnest high-quality stickers, often hard to distinguish between hand-painted work.
 My favorite source for Japanese Gel Nail Stickers is Daily Charme.
-They stock stickers from Japanese Nail Artist Amaily.
-Her designs are so timeless and low commitment.
-She releases a new design like every month.
+The stock stickers from Japanese Nail Artist Amaily.
+Her designs are such a timeless and low commitment.
+She releases a new design every month.
 Otherwise, Clou is another Japanese Gel Nail Brand Daily Charme carries… super dreamy they all are.
 I’ll link you in the description box.

-If you are super adventurous and not afraid to either try something new or committing to things on your nails.
+Suppose you are super adventurous and not afraid to try something new or commit to things on your nails.
 Then 3D is your style.

 You can be as dimensional as you want to be.
-One sort of 3D item I don’t necessarily mind on my nails is a little cluster of crystals, and neither did my clients by the way.
+One sort of 3D item I don’t necessarily mind on my nails is a little cluster of crystals, and neither did my clients.
 We usually like them to the side of the nail where they wouldn’t snag and just made you feel a little sparkly throughout the day.

-Now while those little dainty pieces of Jewelry can be enough nail jewelry, there’s something about a large cluster of stones that I do not necessarily hate.
+While those dainty little pieces of Jewelry can be enough nail jewelry, there’s something about a large cluster of stones that I do not necessarily hate.

-Now if you’re feeling a bit more adventurous and definitely playful.
-Check out these hand crafted gummy bears created by my gal pal Yuka.
-Yes she hand crafted these things.
+Now, if you’re feeling a bit more adventurous and playful, check out these hand-crafted gummy bears created by my gal pal Yuka.
+Yes, she hand-crafted these things.

-Last but not least you can go all out and put multiple 3D items on your nails, or increase the volume of your creations using acrylic.
-I think this trend is definitely more common in Japan, and boy talk about commitment!
+Lastly, you can go all out and put multiple 3D items on your nails or increase the volume of your creations using acrylic.
+I think this trend is more common in Japan, and boy, talk about commitment!

-SO I know you may be a plain Jane like myself and opt in for a couple of crystals or maybe a few nail stickers to complete a set.
+SO I know you may be a plain Jane like myself and opt-in for a couple of crystals or maybe a few nail stickers to complete a set.
 I want to hear from you!
-Which of the 3 popular Japanese nail art categories is your favorite.
+Which of the three popular Japanese nail art categories is your favorite.
 The one you are most likely to wear?

-Again, the 3 popular nail art styles are …
+Again, the three popular nail art styles are …

-If you missed last week video all about the best efile bits to use when working on Japanese Gel Nails make sure you to watch it.
+If you missed the topic about the best efile bits to use when working on Japanese gel nails, make sure you take a peek.

 I’ll see you next week for our last episode, Episode #08 of this Japanese Gel Nail Series all about pricing your Japanese Gel Nail Services.